Vrekt/ArcNukkit/README.md

 - Performant
 - More to come soon...

 # Permissions
+Arc has a very extensive permissions system.
+You can choose to bypass all checks, a category all together or a singular check.

+*Bypass all checks*
-- `arc.violations`: Allows you to view violations.
+- `arc.bypass` Allows you to bypass all checks.

+*Bypass all checks within a category*
-- `arc.bypass`: Allows you to bypass all checks.
+- `arc.bypass.moving` Allows you to bypass all moving checks.

-- WIP
+*Bypass a singular check*
+- `arc.bypass.moving.morepackets` Allows you to bypass the MorePackets check.

+*View player violations as they come in*
+- `arc.violations` Allows you to view violations.

+# Configuration
+Configuration documentation for checks has not been written yet.

+However, you can view documentation for all the other configuration values in the config.yml file in this repository.

 # Checks
 - FastUse
+- MorePackets
 - TODO.